yegor256/blog/_posts/2014/oct/2014-10-08-continuous-integration-is-dead.md

 [etc.]({% pst 2014/jun/2014-06-21-casperjs-with-maven %})

 The result is either "success" or "failure."
 If it is a success, we say that "the build is clean."
-If it is a failure, we say that "the build is broken".
+If it is a failure, we say that "the build is broken."
 The build usually gets broken because someone breaks it by committing new code that turns previously passing unit tests into failing ones.